pramodjsam/NODE---E-Commerce_Backend/README.md

 ## Features

-- CRUD operation on Users,Orders,Order-Item,Category and Product
+- CRUD operation on Users, Orders, Order-Item, Category and Product
 - Login process is secured using JWT.

 ## Tech